llharris/vagrant-pxe/README.md

 #### Usage

-To use, generate an SSH keypair and modify the path to the private key file.
+To use, generate an SSH keypair and modify the paths in Vagrantfile to the private and public key files.
 Also modify the public_network IP for the pxe VM to match your local network.